QUICK TRAIL FACTS

 - Trail Mileage: 5.7 miles in network (and growing!)

 - Pets: yes

 From the trailhead on North Road, you can hike approximately 2.3 miles to a highpoint on the land with a lovely view from an open clearing.
 The ascent is gradual, and the path is well marked.
 You can also follow a roughly 1.5-mile pathway up the brook, checking out cascades, small gorges, and pools along the way.
 It’s a continual uphill walk, so be ready!
 The path ended at a sign in September, 2021, saying, “End of Trail (For Now!).”

 If you prefer to walk in the forest adjacent to the Androscoggin River, you can cross the road and make a 1.1-mile loop on the Esker Trail.
 Part of the trail takes you along the esker ridge — and as far as eskers go, it’s quite dramatic — high and narrow.
 The riverside portion of the trail offers views through trees of the river.

-Directions: From the intersection of Route 2 and North Road, drive about 5.25 miles, and look for the small land trust sign and an open field on your right.
+Directions: From the intersection of Route 2 and North Road, drive about 5.25 miles.
 The trailhead is a little under a mile after you pass the Crocker Pond House.
-You can park on the side of the road.
-The path begins along the edge of the field before heading into the forest.
+There will a large parking area and trail head kiosk on your right.